Just a short drive from Denver, Littleton is becoming a top destination to live and raise a family in Colorado.

 Littelton is a mecca for the outdoor enthusiast.
-From top notch golf courses including Arrowhead Golf Club and Club at Ravenna to exploring the trails of Roxborough State Park and the South Platte River to climbing Waterton Canyon, there’s no shortage of hiking, biking and exploring in Littelton.
+From top-notch golf courses including Arrowhead Golf Club and Club at Ravenna to exploring the trails of Roxborough State Park and the South Platte River to climbing Waterton Canyon, there’s no shortage of hiking, biking and exploring in Littleton.

 A big surprise to most is the mild Colorado weather and Littleton is no exception.
 Winters are mild with an average daily high temperature of 45 degrees Fahrenheit and days reaching 60 degrees are not uncommon.
 This climate makes for perfect skiing in the cold months and supreme weather for hiking, biking and fishing in the warm months.